 Our list of recommended plugins with which to start a travel blog are below.
 To install a plugin, go to your WordPress dashboard (http://www.nameofblog.com/wp-admin).
 Click ‘Plugins’ on the left-hand panel and then ‘Add New’.
 Search for the relevant plugin, install it and activate it.

-- Mailchimp: Allows you to embed an email subscription form on your site.
-Note that you have to sign up for a Mailchimp account first.
+- Substack: Allows you to embed an email subscription form on your site.
+Substack requires no heavy plugins and is uncluttered and simple to manage.

 - Related Posts: Allows you to surface related posts based on what a reader is looking at.